Gift Tags Printable

-Hello, Graphics Fairy friends, Diana from Dreams Factory here, it’s so nice to see you again!
-Today we are making an amazing DIY project, I’m really excited to share these Vintage French Violet Tags with you!
+Hello, Graphics Fairy friends, Diana from Dreams Factory here, and today we are making an amazing DIY project, I’m really excited to share these beautiful gift tags printable with you!
 These tags are not only full of charm and simply gorgeous on their own, but are also a part of a fun experiment – how to distress paper with makeup!

 - cardstock paper (or regular white paper, sticker paper, etc.)